LuitelN/NAAMII-Image-Processing-Task-/README.md

-# Knee CT Images Segmentation
+# Knee CT Images Segmentation and Landmark Detection

-This repository is created for the submission of NAAMII-Image Processing Task for the purpose of RA Selection.
+This repository contains Python code for segmenting femur and tibia bones from a coronal slice of a 3D CT image, generating masks and identifying landmarks in tibia.
+It exports results in NIfTI format and saves landmark coordinates data as a CSV.

 ## Description

 This image processing task consists of working on .nii.gz CT scan images in 3D after conversion to 2D and analysis through bone segmentation and masking concepts.

-## Getting Started

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10
+-numpy
+-matplotlib
+-nibabel
+-scikit-image
+-scipy

 ### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders
+-pip install numpy matplotlib nibabel scikit-image scipy (For Windows)

 ### Executing program